Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 35 - Authentication and Security - Handling Credentials & Designing a Secure Login/35.05 Level 3 - How to Salt Passwords for Improved Encryption/README.md

 ### Testing Login

 Try logging in with the correct password to see a successful login.
 Try logging in with an incorrect password to see the "Incorrect password" message.

+## Conclusion

+We have now implemented hashing and salting, significantly improving password security.
+Even if someone hacks into the database, they will only see hashed passwords, making it infeasible to retrieve the original passwords.

+In the next lesson, we will learn about implementing cookies and sessions to maintain user login states without requiring repeated logins.

+## Key Takeaways

+- Salting enhances password security by adding unique random characters before hashing.
+- Bcrypt is a slow hashing algorithm that significantly increases the difficulty of brute-force attacks.
+- Salt rounds in Bcrypt allow adjustable computational complexity to keep up with advancing hardware.
+- Implementing hashing and salting properly protects stored passwords even if the database is compromised.